 - Show your member ID card every time you get a prescription filled.
 This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
 There are times you may pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
 To help us keep track of your out-of-pocket costs, give us copies of your receipts.
-Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit.

+- When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
 For instructions on how to do this, go to Chapter 5, Section 2. - Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
 For example, payments made by a State Pharmaceutical Assistance Program, an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
-Keep a record of these payments and send them to us so we can track your costs.

-• Check the written report we send you.
+Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
 When you receive a "Part D EOB", please look it over to be sure the information is complete and correct.
 If you think something is missing or you have any questions, please call Customer Service.
 Be sure to keep these reports.
 The Part D EOB may be available electronically by visiting our website, express-scripts.com.

-SECTION 4 If the Deductible stage applies to your LODA Health Benefits Plans, you pay the full cost of your drugs during this stage
+SECTION 4 If the Deductible stage applies to your former employer or retiree group plan, you pay the full cost of your drugs during this stage

 The Deductible stage is the first payment stage for your drug coverage.
 This stage begins when you fill your first applicable prescription for the year.
 You will pay a yearly deductible in the amount listed in your Benefit Overview or Annual Notice of Changes.
 When you are in this payment stage, you must pay the full cost of your drugs that apply to your deductible until you reach the plan's deductible amount.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
 Please refer to your Benefit Overview or Annual Notice of Changes to determine the amount of your deductible and to which drugs your deductible applies (in this plan, it only applies to covered brand-name drugs, not generics).